 - How do frogs move?
 And do they do sounds?
 Can you jump like a frog?

 - How do rabbits move?
 Can you jump like a rabbit?

 - Can you jump forwards?
 And backwards?

-• Play some upbeat music and dance to its beat.
-You can encourage your little one to jump in place while coordinating his arms to the rhythm of the song.
+• Play some upbeat music and dance to the beat.
+You can encourage your little one to jump in place while coordinating their arms to the rhythm of the song.

 • When jumping with your child, model the following things:

 - Prepare to take-off by bending the knees.